b. 1980 in Bowral, NSW, Australia

 Nathan Hawkes is a Sydney-based artist whose work is grounded in the practice of drawing as a way of paying attention to and reflecting on the visual dynamics and sensations encountered in his daily life.

-His large-format drawings are conceived and made in the living space of his family home and embody the chaos, bliss, tension and dreaming particularly to such a context.
-Scratching into the surface of the paper and using rudimentary mark-making with fingers and hands, masking, sponges and a vacuum cleaner, this suite embodies a rough-hewn euphoria and sense of renewal whilst gesturing towards an illusory perception of self in relationship to the world.
+His large-format drawings involve scratching into the surface of paper and using rudimentary mark-making with fingers and hands, masking, sponges and a vacuum cleaner, to embody a rough-hewn euphoria and sense of renewal whilst gesturing towards an illusory perception of self in relationship to the world.
 It exemplifies his commitment to the exercise of drawing.

 I am obsessed by the seemingly endless vitality and flexibility inherent to the act of drawing.
 Being arguably one of the oldest modes of communication there is something so deeply rooted, open, adaptive and non- exclusive about the practice of making marks on a surface in various ways to embody an idea or sensation.

 In 2020, Hawkes exhibited in Real Worlds: Dobell Australian Drawing Biennial.
 In 2019, Hawkes was a finalist in the 2019 Ramsay Art Prize at the Art Gallery of South Australia.
 He has been the recipient of a number of prestigious awards including the Brett Whiteley Travelling Art Scholarship, Marten Bequest travelling scholarship, and the Asa Masakusa Award.
 Between 2013 and 2015 he was an artist in residence at Australia House, Japan and exhibited at the 2015 Echigo-Tsumari Art Triennial.
 In 2017 the Australia Council for the Arts funded an extended visit to Sweden where he worked with internationally acclaimed artist Andreas Eriksson.